tytydraco/yessleep/out/Every_night_I_dream_of_the_same_Frozen_Hell.md

 It started back in February.
 I came home from class one day and there was a [photograph](https://i.redd.it/ptq3ucknles91.jpg) on my bedroom floor.

-Some sort of icy formation, a cave or perhaps a weird glacier; a blue and white spiral that always draws my eye right into the photo’s centre.
+Some sort of icy formation; a cave or perhaps a weird glacier, a blue and white spiral that always draws my eye right into the photo’s centre.
 I can never quite make out what exactly is *in* the centre though.
 Sometimes it's hard to look away.

 I had never seen the photo before, and none of my flatmates recognised it either.
 It was almost as though it had drifted in through the open window, dark tidings delivered to me by the winter chill.

 All I know is that ever since I found that photograph I've been dreaming the same dream every night.
 I'm almost too scared to sleep.
 There's only so long you can force yourself to stay awake, though.

 The dream always starts the same way.
-I’m already in motion, I'm running, sprinting hard across the frozen ground.
+I’m already in motion – I'm running – sprinting hard across the frozen ground.
 Sucking in a lungful of icy air, I chance a glance to the east.

 Somehow, I know where I am.
 The Prytagorian sun is fast disappearing below the planet’s jagged horizon.
 Somehow, I know I have to keep running.